 PRK, or photorefractive keratectomy, is designed to amend the shape of your eye.
 When your eye is improperly shaped, images come into focus either in front of or just behind the back of your eye, and they are perceived by the brain as fuzzy or indistinct.
 By changing the shape of your eye, your surgeon hopes to ensure that images are focused on precisely the right part of your eye, so they are as clear as they can possibly be.

 A PRK procedure typically takes about 15 minutes to complete, according to the American Academy of Ophthalmology.
 Your eyes will be numbed with drops, and your doctor will use a device to keep you from blinking.
 You will be asked to look at a target light during the procedure and hold your eyes very still.
 You should not feel any pain during the procedure.

 Your doctor will remove a thin layer of cells from your cornea, and a laser will then be used to reshape your eye.
 The reshaping will be based on measurements taken before your surgery, and they will be unique to you.

-The cell-removal step makes PRK different than LASIK surgery, say researchers writing in the journal Current Opinion in Ophthalmology.
+The cell-removal step makes PRK different from LASIK surgery, say researchers writing in the journal Current Opinion in Ophthalmology.
 In a LASIK surgical procedure, your doctor creates a flap from your cornea, and that flap is folded up to give the laser access to your eye.
 In most PRK procedures, no flap is created.
 That can make PRK a good option for people who might develop health issues, such as scarring, from the creation of a flap.
 It can also make PRK ideal for people with eyes that do not have enough tissue to make a flap.

 If the surgery works perfectly, you should have crisp vision that allows you to avoid wearing glasses or contact lenses some or even all of the time.
 But your eyes will need time to heal, and you may have blurred vision while that healing process takes place.